gwcoffey/gwcoffey.com/content/archive/listapp/what-i-do-when-no-ones-watching/index.md

 ---
-title: WHAT I DO WHEN NO ONE'S WATCHING
+title: What I Do When No One's Watching
 date: '2016-02-25T17:38:30+00:00'
 archive: listapp
 weblog: false